 Not only are there multiple systems being used, but also there may be multiple ways to access these systems.
 Analysts can walk up to stations within the lab, or log in from their desk, or even remotely from anywhere with an internet connection.
 With all the possibilities of systems, access, and data entry, one requirement remains in a regulated lab concerning computerized systems.
 These systems must all be validated for their intended use.

-CSols can conduct a lab systems audit to help you understand where your lab is in compliance with industry best practice for computer system validation, and where you may need to make improvements. (watch lab systems audit video)
+CSols can conduct a lab systems audit to help you understand where your lab is in compliance with industry best practices for computer system validation, and where you may need to make improvements. (watch lab systems audit video)